ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

 ## Server Rendering

-In additional to suppoting [static and Single Page applications](/docs/layouts/), you can also use Greenwood to author routes completely in JavaScript and host these on a server.
+In additional to suppoting [static and Single Page application projec types](/docs/layouts/), you can also use Greenwood to author routes completely in JavaScript and host these on a server.

 > 👉 _To run a Greenwood project with SSR routes for production, just use the [`serve` command](/docs/#cli)._